Project

 Actions #18

-Updated by TellowKrinkle 12 months ago
+Updated by TellowKrinkle over 1 year ago

 Following up on OatmealDome's pairing program, I pulled up IOBluetooth in Ghidra.
 For anyone else looking to do this, searching for console strings in the binary is a very good way to find the code that printed that console log.